apostrophecms/apostrophe-documentation/modules/apostrophe-docs/index.md

 If `options.permissions` is set explicitly to
 `false`, permissions checks are bypassed.

+If `callback` is omitted, a promise is returned.
 ### update(*req*, *doc*, *options*, *callback*) *[api]*
 **Most often you will insert or update docs via the insert and update methods of the appropriate doc manager.**